Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 The seller will also be limited to what is specified in their agreement and may not be able to benefit from increased revenues or profits that the business generates.

-when selling a business in California, an earnout may be more desirable for the seller than a seller note because it provides more upside potential and more flexibility in what they are expecting to receive from the sale.
+When selling a business in California, an earn-out may be more desirable for the seller than a seller note because it offers more upside potential and greater flexibility in what they expect to receive from the sale.

-A seller note may be attractive due to its simplicity, but it does limit the return that could be earned if the business performs well and also poses a greater risk to the buyer since they may not be able to recoup their full investment.
+A seller note may be attractive due to its simplicity, but it does limit the return the seller can receive if the business performs well.
+It also poses a greater risk to the buyer since they may not be able to recoup their full investment.

-Therefore, it is important to carefully consider the various options when selling a business and determine which one is best suited for your particular situation.
+Therefore, it is essential to carefully consider the various options when selling a business and determine which one is best suited for your particular situation.

-In a nutshell, compared to a seller note, an earnout provides more upside potential for the seller since it rewards them with additional compensation based on the future performance of the business.
+In a nutshell, compared to a seller note, an earn-out provides more upside potential for the seller.
+This is because it rewards them with additional compensation based on the future performance of the business.

-Overall, an earnout can provide a seller with greater upside potential and better terms than what could be achieved with a seller note.
+Overall, an earn-out can provide a seller with greater upside potential and better terms than a seller note could offer.

 Let’s dive more into market-based rewards.